tbroadley/github-spellcheck-cli/README.md

 ```
 -f, --files <file|glob> <file|glob>...
 A list of files or globs to spellcheck.
 -d, --dictionary <file>                  A file to use as a personal dictionary.
+-q, --quiet                              Do not output anything for files that contain no spelling mistakes.
 -h, --help                               Print this help screen.
 ```